Morning Cats: Morning faces:

 Author Archive

-By Jack Ruttan in color, dogs, horses, men, sketches, watercolour, womenEtcetera….
+By Jack Ruttan in black and white, men, pencil, sketches, womenBack to Watercolour

 By Jack Ruttan in ballpoint pen, black and white, color, digital, horses, pencil, womenStill drawing.
 Feeling a little burnt out, however.